pmean/build-website/text/05/PairedAvailability.md

 > fewer women per 100,000 died when mammography screening was used (95%
 > CI, 4 to 14 per 100,000).

-The other design that I didn\'t have room to discuss was a patient preference trial where patients who consent to be randomized are compared to patients who prefer a particular treatment.
-I\'ll try to describe the patient preference trial and give an example in a future weblog entry.
+The other design that I didn't have room to discuss was a patient preference trial where patients who consent to be randomized are compared to patients who prefer a particular treatment.
+I'll try to describe the patient preference trial and give an example in a future weblog entry.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Observational studies](#ObservationalStudies).